-These are our top tips for how to get the most out of your subject matter expert relationships:
+These are our top tips for how to get the most out of your subject matter expert relationships.

-Top tips for working with SMEs
+Top 12 tips for working with subject matter experts

 - So, who are the SMEs? – It may sound obvious, but one of the first things you need to do is find out who the key subject matter expert is.
 If you are new or working in a large organisation, it might not be obvious who the person you need to speak to is.
 But tracking them down and starting up the conversation is sure to pay off in the long run.

 - Get early buy-in – You need help.
 Not in general, but with creating your course.
 And the best way to do this is to strike up a relationship with the right people.
 Getting to know your SMEs by understanding their role and their knowledge, as well as explaining your own role, can set your working relationship on the right path to success.

 - Explain the benefits – People are busy and sometimes it’s not easy to get people to agree to help you.
 Outlining the benefits of your course and how it will impact your organisation is a good place to start.
 SMEs may be more likely to help if they understand the overall benefit that this piece of content offer.

 - Set clear processes and boundaries – We love it when a plan comes together.
 Setting clear objectives and timelines from the beginning is vital.
 Let your SME know when you will need their support and how much time it will take.
 This can help them prepare their workload to include supporting your project, rather than taking them by surprise.

 - Set expectations – Make it clear from the beginning what you actually need from your subject matter experts.
 This can help you avoid the problem of them becoming too involved.
 Or the alternative of not being involved at all.
 Align your expectations to the overall project plan, making it abundantly clear the level of support you need.